A Beginner's Guide to Web Development: Advanced Layouts with Bootstrap 5 - Part 4

 Bootstrap 5 comes with a variety of classes designed to make web development easier and more efficient.
 Let’s explore some of these classes with practical examples.

-The Card Component
+The Card Component: Beyond Basics

 Cards are one of the most versatile components in Bootstrap.
 They can display content with different layouts and are easy to customize.
+In this section, we’ll go beyond basic cards and explore advanced patterns.

-The card-deck
+The card-deck Class

 <div class="card-deck">